Timdenders/Colonization-Conquerors/Weekly Reports/2023_10_18_Weekly_Report.md

   - Continued working on the implementation of PT Boat and Fishing Boat-related mechanics.
 - **Plans:**
   - Completion of PT Boat and Fishing Boat-related mechanics.
+  - Look into Godot Build Systems using Scons.

 #
 #### **Zachary Thomas:**